martinjrobins/diffsol/book/src/specify/forward_sensitivity.md

 \\[J_{y_0} v = 0.\\]

 We can then use the `OdeBuilder` struct to specify the sensitivity problem.
-The `build_ode_with_sens` method is used to create a new problem that includes the sensitivity equations.
+The `rhs_sens_implicit` and `init_sens` methods are used to create a new problem that includes the sensitivity equations.

 ```rust
 # fn main() {